opentelekomcloud-docs/image-management-service/umn/source/faqs/image_exporting/can_i_download_a_public_image_to_my_local_pc.rst

 Can I Download a Public Image to My Local PC?
 =============================================

 Telekom will provide the customer with public images and GPU drivers for sole use on the Open Telekom Cloud platform.
-The customer is expressly prohibited from Downloading and copying the software provided by Telekom and storing or using it locally or in a different environment.
+The customer is expressly prohibited from downloading and copying the software provided by Telekom and storing or using it locally or in a different environment.

 Helpful links: